loginov-rocks/BluetoothTerminal/README.md

 #### `void setServiceUuid(const char *uuid)`

-Set service UUID to be used.
-Optional, `ffe0` used by default.
-Should be called before `bluetoothTerminal.start()`, does not have impact if called after.
-Can be set once only, will log error otherwise.
+Sets the BLE service UUID.
+Optional; if not set, the default UUID `ffe0` will be used.
+It should be called before `bluetoothTerminal.start()`.
+If used after, the method will have no effect.
+The service UUID can only be set once, if the method is called again, it will log an error, and the existing service UUID will remain unchanged.

 Example: